CamRaff/milestone-project-1/README.md

 ![merch-mobile-final](assets/images/testing/Lighthouse/merch-mobile-final.png)

-As you can see from the changes made, the performance of the website increased on all pages.
-The accessability on all pages increased to 100 on both desktop and mobile views, along with SEO.
+As you can see from the changes made, the Performance score of the website increased on all pages.
+The Accessability on all pages increased to 100 on both desktop and mobile views, along with SEO.
 Best practices increased to 100 on both the Menu and Merch page, and the Home page maintained the score of 74 and 78 for the desktop and mobile views respectively (third party cookies issue).

 ### Manual